Safety

 Property-related victimisations

-The figure shows reported monthly victimisation data for the period July 2014 to June 2020.
-Prior to the COVID-19 lockdown in early 2020, the number of victimisations for theft fluctuated from a low of 892 in September 2014 to a high of 1,804 in January 2020.
-The figure also shows the marked decrease in property-related victimisations during the national COVID-19 alert level-4 lockdown.
+Prior to the COVID-19 lockdown in early 2020, the number of victimisations for theft fluctuated from a low of 982 in September 2014 to a high of 1,803 in January 2020.
 Similarly, the number of victimisations for burglary has ranged from a low of 389 in July 2014 to a high of 847 in January 2019.
-There appears to be a trend of an overall increase in the number of theft and burglary victimisations (excluding the lockdown period).
+The figure shows a marked decrease in both theft and burglary victimisations in April 2020 during the national COVID-19 alert level-4 lockdown (to 597 and 480, respectively).
+There was another decline in theft victimisations in August 2021 during a national COVID-19 lockdown.
+However, theft victimisations have since increased and reached a high of 1,937 in March 2022.
+There appears to be a trend of an overall increase in the number of theft and burglary victimisations (excluding lockdown periods).
 Victimisations for robbery and extortion are recorded at substantially lower numbers.
-This number appears relatively stable, ranging from a low of 12 in January 2015 to a high of 60 in August 2016 (generally less than 30 per month from mid-2018 to June 2020).
+These numbers appear relatively stable, ranging from a low of 12 in January 2015 to a high of 60 in August 2016 (generally less than 40 per month from mid-2018 to April 2022).
 Note that statistical trend analysis was not available for any of these data.
+These data are absolute counts of property victimisations rather than rates per head of population and therefore do not reflect changes in population size over time.

 The Ministry of Justice also provides information on victimisations from the New Zealand Crime and Victims Survey (NZCVS).
 The NZCVS provides a fuller picture of crime in New Zealand than administrative data because it captures incidents of crime that may not have been reported or recorded elsewhere.
 The NZCVS is a nationwide, face-to-face, continuous, representative survey of adults aged 15 years and over.
 Respondents are asked about incidents of crime they experienced in New Zealand during the 12-month period preceding the survey interview.
-In Canterbury, 34.3 percent of respondents to the second NZCVS 2018-19 reported being victimised (all types of offences) once or more during the last 12-months; up from 29.8 percent in the first 2018 survey (New Zealand 30.5% and 29.3%, respectively).
-For property offences such as theft and/or damage, 5.2 percent of responding households (i.e., where the survey respondent’s household was offended against) in Canterbury reported that they were victimised once or more during the last 12-months (pooled data from cycle-1 and cycle-2); up from 4 percent in cycle-1 (New Zealand 4.9% and 4.1%, respectively).
+In Canterbury, 30.8 percent of respondents to the fourth NZCVS 2020-21 reported being victimised (all types of offences) once or more during the last 12-months; down from 34.8 percent in the third survey in 2019-20 (New Zealand 29% and 29.3%, respectively).
+For property offences such as theft and/or damage, 5.6 percent of respondents in Canterbury reported being victimised once or more during in the last 12-months in the 2020-21 survey, down from 6 percent in 2019-20 (New Zealand 4.5% and 4.1%, respectively).

 Data Sources